vangjin/USD/README.md

 # USD
-Code for Unbiased Semantic Decoding With Vision  Foundation Models for Few-Shot Segmentation
+Code for Unbiased Semantic Decoding With Vision  Foundation Models for Few-Shot Segmentation, accepted in TNNLS.